zeropaper/web/src/markdown/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 You have the problem that the mock is not a real database.
 You also have to rewrite the mock database and unit tests, when you make changes to your configuration.
-This is where Docker and ORY Dockertest can help you create real databases for your tests.
+This is where Docker and Ory Dockertest can help you create real databases for your tests.
 You dont have to set up a whole database infrastructure.

 [Dockertest](https://github.com/ory/Dockertest) automates your interactions with